Bound Tightening using Rolling-Horizon Decomposition for Neural Network Verification

 Additionally, during the initialization phase of OBBT-RH instances, IBP bounds are applied to intermediate layers.
 To further enhance efficiency, a parallel approach is employed for tightening the input of each ReLU layer.
 Given that each ReLU layer in this benchmark comprises 256 neurons, a total of 512 CPU threads are requested, with 2 threads used for each OBBT-RH instance.
 This strategy of parallelization enables the independent and simultaneous tightening of bounds for each ReLU layer, significantly boosting the process's overall efficiency.
+In addition, since the goal of each OBBT-RH instance is to tighten the bounds, we have set Gurobi's MIPFocus parameter to value 3 to enhance the quality of the bounds.
 Moreover, to avoid excessively long solving times for some instances, a 30-second time limit is enforced on each OBBT-RH instance.
 Therefore, with the need to solve both maximization and minimization problems for unstabilized neuron, the maximum time required for OBBT-RH in one layer is one minute.